 The hematite schists within the Sefton Metamorphics ('banded iron formations' - mislabelled in early company reports) of the Iron Range Province in far north Queensland also contain magnetite.
 However, most magnetite occurrences do not have ore that meets the specifications for dense medium coal washing purposes.
 Titano-magnetite from the Goondicum mine was being trialled as a dense medium for coal washing by Monto Minerals before the mine was placed under voluntary administration.
 Now Belridge Enterprise has re-opened the mine (as discussed under 'Rutile, ilmenite and zircon').
-Cerro Resources also holds the Mount Philp haematitic iron deposit 6 km northwest of Kalman and has outlined an indicated resource of 19.1 Mt at 41.4% Iron and 37.9% SiO2, and an inferred resource of 11.4 Mt at 33.8% Iron and 47.7% SiO2.
+Hammer Metals Limited acquired the Mount Philp haematitic iron deposit 6 km northwest of Kalman from Cerro Resources, who outlined an indicated resource of 19.1 Mt at 41.4% Iron and 37.9% SiO2, and an inferred resource of 11.4 Mt at 33.8% Iron and 47.7% SiO2.
+Hammer Metals Limited is investigating the copper-gold potential below the iron deposit.